ProgmRuanSilva/neohop.nvim/README.md

   <img src="https://img.shields.io/github/v/tag/smoka7/hop.nvim?color=pink&label=release&style=for-the-badge"/>
 </p>

+**NOTICE** is a fork of the [original hop.nvim repo](https://github.com/phaazon/hop.nvim) and by [@smoka7](https://github.com/smoka7).

+# Motivation

+The neohop will have another features that I'll add in the future.

+1. Integration with Neovim marks such as [Harpoon](https://github.com/ThePrimeagen/harpoon)

 **Hop** is an [EasyMotion](https://github.com/easymotion/vim-easymotion)-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 It does so by annotating text in your buffer with hints, short string sequences for which each character